elena-e-barbulescu/elena-e-barbulescu/README.md

 🌱 Currently working on 🌱

+- SQL learning + Project Building... more to come soon.

+Some miscellaneous repos
+- [COVID19-notebooks](https://github.com/elena-e-barbulescu/COVID19-notebooks)
+- [WildfiresAustralia_CallforCode2020](https://github.com/elena-e-barbulescu/Wildfiresaustralia_CallforCode2020)
 - [data-engineering-zoomcamp-2023](https://github.com/elena-e-barbulescu/data-engineering-zoomcamp-2023) - Learning some bits and pieces of this zoomcamp for micro upskilling.
 I took a stab at this in 2022 [Data-Engineering-Zoomcamp-2022](https://github.com/elena-e-barbulescu/Data-Engineering-ZoomCamp-2022).
 While I did not finish due to time constraints, I did learn something new.

-Some miscellaneous repos
-- [COVID19-notebooks](https://github.com/elena-e-barbulescu/COVID19-notebooks)
-- [WildfiresAustralia_CallforCode2020](https://github.com/elena-e-barbulescu/Wildfiresaustralia_CallforCode2020)

 <!--
 **elena-e-barbulescu/elena-e-barbulescu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.